ev3dev/ev3dev.github.io/docs/tutorials/setting-up-ethernet-over-usb-on-linux-networkmanager.md

     {% include screenshot.html source="/images/Ubuntu-CDC/Network-Connected.png" %}

-6. Now, we need to assign an IP address to our EV3.
-In brickman, go to *Networking* and select *Manage connections...*, then select the *Wired* connection.
+5. Now, we need to assign an IP address to our EV3.
+In brickman, go to *Wireless and Networks* and select *All Network Connections*, then select the *Wired* connection with the USB icon.

     {% include screenshot.html source="/images/brickman/networking-connections-wired-only.png" %}